How To Update Your Wardrobe

 Get Rid Of

 As for the items that you are going to get rid of.
-If they are not in good condition and worn, then obviously throw them away.
-If they are still in good condition, then you might consider reselling them.
-Or if you don’t want to resell them, then you can donate them.
+You can either throw them away, resell them, or donate them.
+If they are not in good condition, then obviously throw them away.
+If they are still in good condition, then you might consider reselling them on eBay, Poshmark or ThredUp.
+Or if you don’t want to resell them, then you can donate them to a charity or give them to someone that you know.

 As you go through the items in your wardrobe.
 You might come across some pieces that need to be repaired.
 For example, a button might have fallen off, a zipper needs to be replaced, and or you might need a hem repaired.
 Make a list of all the clothing items that you need to get repaired.
-List exactly what is wrong with each piece.
-So that when you go to get them altered, you haven’t forgotten what is wrong with the item.
+Include what is wrong with each piece on this list.
+So that when you go to get them altered, you can point out exactly what needs to be repaired for each item.

 Some of the items that you are going to get rid of, might need to be replaced.
 Making a list of items that you need to replace is important.
 Especially if you are getting rid of basic items that you wear often.
 For example, tank tops, under garments, and or socks.
-Once you’ve made a list of items that you need to replace.
-Add to that list anything that you would like to add to your wardrobe that you don’t currently have.
+Once you’ve made a list of the items that you need to replace.
+Include on that list anything that you would like to add to your wardrobe that you don’t currently have.

 For more lifestyle tips see these other posts,